 Dancers who wish to dance en pointe will need to take at least one ballet class per week, have at least one year of training in ballet, be at least 11 years old, and be approved by an instructor.
 These dancers will be taken to a pointe shoe fitting with an instructor to get the perfect shoe for their physique and then will be able to begin taking pointe classes!

 **It is very important that dancers do not attempt to purchase pointe shoes or go en pointe until they are approved by an instructor.
+Dancers must be properly fitted for shoes with the instructor.
 Dancers who are not strong enough or old enough for pointe can be seriously injured.

 Jazz dance is an energetic form of dance that can be smooth, powerful, sassy, fun, and show-stopping!
 Dancers learn technique and performance qualities to shine their brightest onstage.